 Rare Wildlife: The trail offers not only rich biodiversity—featuring blue sheep and Himalayan thar—but also spectacular scenery.
 Specifically, the path winds through lush forests, making the hike even more memorable.

-Book your Manaslu Circuit 2026 with Dudhkunda Adventure Treks today and experience the Himalayas with the experts.
+Book your Manaslu Round Trek today and experience the Himalayas with the true experts.
+Your journey to the heart of the world’s highest mountains starts here.

 Upon arrival in Kathmandu, the capital city of Nepal, our representative will warmly welcome you and transfer you to your comfortable hotel as per our service.

-The trek starts by taking an early drive through local bus or by jeep from Kathmandu to Sotikhola, which takes about 7 to 8 hours.
+The trek starts with an early drive from Kathmandu, descending to Soti Khola by private jeep.
 Along the way, we will cross the beautiful village called Arughat.
-During the drive, we will enjoy the stunning views of Nepalese countryside villages along with the mountain sceneries.
+During the drive, we will enjoy the stunning views of Nepalese countryside villages along with the mountain scenery.
 Our first night will be spent in Sotikhola.

-The destination of our third day will be Khorlabesi (930m).
-The trail goes along with Budhigandaki river.
+The destination of our third day will be Khorlabesi.
+The trail goes along with the Budhigandaki River.
 We can enjoy the waterfalls during today’s hike.
-After 3 hours of walk, we will stay for lunch at Lapubesi a Gurung village and trek continues toward the narrow suspension
+After 3 hours of walking, we will stay for lunch at Lapubesi, a Gurung village, and the trek will continue toward the narrow suspension bridges.
+Again, after 3 hours of trekking, we will reach Khorlabesi and spend the night there in a teahouse.

-On the sixth day, we walk through the traditional Buddhist and Tibetan villages.
+On the sixth day, we walk through the traditional Buddhist and Tibetan villages towards Namrung.
 On the way, we can also see the beautiful view of Sringi Himal from the village viewpoint of Prok.
-It will take 7 hours to reach Namrung (2630m).

-This day will start by exploring the Tibet-influenced typical lifestyle you will walk several mani walls, lush terraces, and houses through Banjam to enter the fir, rhododendron, and oak forests before climbing to Lii and then to Sho.
-On this day you will quite gain a high altitude, so you must walk slowly and check the body signs.
-It will take us 4 to 5hrs to reach Logaun.
+This day will start by exploring the Tibet-influenced typical lifestyle.
+You will walk several manicured walls, lush terraces, and houses through Banjam to enter the fir, rhododendron, and oak forests before climbing to Lii and then to Sho.
+On this day you will gain quite a high altitude, so you must walk slowly and check the body’s signs.
+It will take us 4 to 5 hrs to reach Logan.

 The next morning, you will start with the short trek due to the altitude reasons.
-On walking the picturesque view of Mt.
+While walking, the picturesque view of Mt.
 Manaslu accompanies you.
-After the 4hrs of the trek, you will reach Samagaun(3540m).
+After the 4 hrs of the trek, you will reach Samagaun.

-Samagaun is the principal village of Nubri people which holds the large gompa, many shops, a health post, heliport and a telephone/wifi access, etc.
+Samagaun is the principal village of Nubri people, which holds the large gompa, many shops, a health post, a heliport, telephone/wifi access, etc.

 Today we have a comfortable day.
-We will gradually trek uphill to Samdu(3865m) along the deserted trials of the windy valley.
-Today trek is for just 3 to 4 hours.
+We will gradually trek uphill to Samdo along the deserted trails of the windy valley.
+Today’s trek is for just 3 to 4 hours.
 We can see the stunning views of Mt.
-Manaslu, Nagdu Chuli, Manaslu glacier, Manaslu ice fall, and several other majestic
+Manaslu, Nagdu Chuli, Manaslu glacier, Manaslu icefall, and several other majestic

-On the 10 th day, we continue our walk towards uphill by crossing the wooden bridges over the Budi Gandaki river.
-The highest point we will reach today is Larkhepedi(4460m).
+On the 10th day, we continue our walk uphill by crossing the wooden bridges over the Budi Gandaki River.
+The highest point we will reach today is Dharmasala.

 The short walk of 4/5 hours also gives us time for acclimatization.

 There are a lot of reasons to be excited today.
 We will be reaching the highest altitude of our entire Manaslu trek today.
-From Larkhephedi we will do a short hike till Larkhe glacier.
-The areas around the glacier offer beautiful views of Larkhe peak.
-As we trek further the pass will keep on getting steeper until we reach Larkhepass at an altitude of 5106m.
-From where mountain peaks such as Annapurna ii, Himlung Himal, Cheo Himal can be seen.
-We will take time and enjoy the view from Larkhepass then we will reach down to Bimthang where we will spend the night.
+From Dharmasala, we will do a short hike till the Larkhe Glacier.
+The areas around the glacier offer beautiful views of Larkhe Peak.
+As we trek further, the pass will keep getting steeper until we reach Larkhe Pass at an altitude of 5,106 m.
+From there, mountain peaks such as Annapurna II, Himlung Himal, and Cheo Himal can be seen.
+We will take time and enjoy the view from Larkhe Pass, and then we will reach Bimtang, where we will spend the night.

 We will descend further down through beautiful pine forests as well as rhododendron and bamboo.
 We will walk for 5 to 6 hours today until we reach Goa.
 We get an impressive view of Mount Manaslu and Annapurna II along the way.

-From Goa, we will continue our stroll towards Dharapani and continue to Tal.
+From Gho, we will continue our stroll towards Dharapani and continue to Tal.
 Tal, which was once a big lake, is now a village.

-This is the second last day of our trip, moving back towards Jagat via Besisahar.
+This is the second-to-last day of our trip, moving back towards Besi Sahar.

 This tour includes a 3-star hotel in Kathmandu within walking distance of Thamel or near Boudhanath and tea house accommodation during the trek.
 Tea houses are basic but comfortable and provide a simple, authentic mountain experience with limited facilities in remote areas.